lysenkolipa/calcLiba/README.md

 **** Library has common calculator methods, also can get fuel cost per trip

 ## Before starting the project, you need:
-* Make sure that PHP version 7.3 or 7.4.
+* Make sure that PHP version 7.4.

 For this it's enough to write in the terminal:
-> php -v (show node version) or install it
+> php -v (show php version) or install it

 * In the terminal.
 This command will install all the packages that are specified in the package.json file, as well as all